 The indicator variable $Migrant{ionc}$ is equal to one if the respondent is a migrant.
-Three indicator variables, $Institution(j){ionc}$, j = 1, 2, 3, describe whether the worker is licensed, certified, or unionized.
-The model includes direct effects and interactions between $Migrant{ionc}$ and $Institution(j){ionc}$.17 Finally, θ_o , θ_n , and θ_c are occupational group-, industry-, and country-specific fixed effects, and ε{ionc} captures unobserved determinants of wages.
+Three indicator variables, $Institution(j){ionc}$, j=1,2,3, describe whether the worker is licensed, certified, or unionized.
+The model includes direct effects and interactions between $Migrant{ionc}$ and $Institution(j){ionc}$.
+Finally, θ_o , θ_n , and θ_c are occupational group-, industry-, and country-specific fixed effects, and ε{ionc} captures unobserved determinants of wages.
+Together with individual characteristics, fixed effects contribute to making individuals more comparable in terms of observables.
 The coefficients β_2 and δ_j capture the average migrant wage gap across labor market institutions (conditional on observed individual characteristics).
-Even accounting for these fixed effects, there is still significant variability in labor market regulation across specific occupations (within an occupational group and country) and also across countries for a specific occupation.18
+Even accounting for these fixed effects, there is still significant variability in labor market regulation across specific occupations (within an occupational group and country) and also across countries for a specific occupation.19